-The name 'Local Offer' is used to describe all the services and provision available to children, young people and families 'locally' who are living with Special Educational Needs and Disability (SEND).
+The name 'Local Offer' is used to describe all the services and provision available to children and young people aged 0-25, and families 'locally' who are living with Special Educational Needs and Disability (SEND).

 The Local Offer website is a resource to help you understand what is available and how to access services and support.

 - Links to SEND provision within all schools

 - Education, Health & Care (EHC) Assessment & Plan information

 - Housing adaptations

 - Preparing for Adulthood (inc. housing, employment, support)

 Part of our Local Offer is up-to-date news and information on opportunities and activities for children with SEND and their families through our Facebook Ealing Local Offer.